ScottCoffin/scottcoffin.github.io/Media.md

 ## Overview

 The following stacked barplot is a summary of the talks I have given since I started counting in 2014.
-Total = 166 as of April 29, 2022.
+Total = 172 as of May 15, 2022.

 <!--![Speaking Engagements](assets/engagements.jpeg){:height=700px" width="700px"}-->